jaspector

 Brady requires permits for new construction, additions, remodels, plumbing, electrical, mechanical, fences, signs, irrigation, pools, demolition, and related work.
 City code separately requires electrical permits before installation or alteration of electrical wiring or equipment in the city (except for narrow exemption noted below).

+Not all construction work requires a permit in Brady, TX.
 The following work is generally exempt: Electrical fixture or appliance replacement requiring no change in electric wiring.
 Note: No broader citywide exempt-work list for all building, plumbing, mechanical, fence, sign, or demolition work was found in public materials reviewed.
+When in doubt, confirm with the local building department before starting work.